ballerkobe808/invest/README - 0b TEAM.txt

-Talk to as many people as possible about your real estate goals I want people to "like" me - walk away from a conversation saying "that guy is cool", "I want to help him" Add as much value as you can into other peoples lives
+Talk to as many people as possible about your real estate goals I want people to "like" me - walk away from a conversation saying "that guy is cool", "I want to help him" Add as much value as you can into other peoples lives.
+Build a positive reputation.
+Remember you represent Jesus!!

 1. Build your team